puppetlabs/relay-docs/docs/developers/step-authoring.md

           outputMessage: "This came from the step!"
 ```

-Additional steps may then reference `!Output [first-step, instanceIDs]` in their `spec` section to retrieve the array of IDs.
+Additional steps may then reference `${outputs.'first-step'.instanceIDs}` in their `spec` section to retrieve the array of IDs.

 After constructing the YAML input, start up the metadata service with: